 Our third parties who only process data on our behalf won’t use your personal data for their own purposes and we only permit them to use it in accordance with our instructions and the law.

 Disclosing information outside the EU

-Sometimes these organisations or people may be outside the European Economic Area (EEA), so we may pass your personal information to countries that do not have the same standards or protection for personal information as the UK.
-If we, our agents or our service providers do this, we’ll always make sure that these organisations will secure your personal information.
+Sometimes the organisations listed above may be outside the European Economic Area (EEA), so we may pass your personal information to countries that do not have the same standards or protection for personal information as the UK.
+If we, our agents or our service providers do this, we’ll always make sure that these organisations adequately secure your personal information.